Chabertia ovina

 Life Cycle:

 Infective second stage juveniles ingested through grazing have an extra sheath and a small stoma.
-Third stage juveniles lose the sheath and enlargement of a buccal capsule Third stage ljuveniles spend an extensive histotropic phase in the wall of the small intestine prior to the third molt.
+Third stage juveniles lose the sheath and enlargement of a buccal capsule.
+Third stage ljuveniles spend an extensive histotropic phase in the wall of the small intestine prior to the third molt.
 Four weeks may be reqyuired from initial infection until adults are establiched in colon.
 Fifth stage juveniles in the colon mature as adults and mate.
-Eggs are first passed in the faeces 49 days after infection (Herd, 1971).
+Eggs are first passed in the feces 49 days after infection (Herd, 1971).

 Live cycle progression of Chabertia ovina in the intestinal tract of sheep.
 Days after infection by enshesthed second-stage juveniles.